Jade010/Python/StudentGradePredictions/README.md

 ## Prerequisites

-**Python:** Make sure you have Python installed on your system or download it here [Official Python Website](https://www.python.org/downloads/).
+**Python:** Make sure you have Python installed on your system.

-**Jupyter Notebook:** Install Jupyter Notebook to run the .ipynb file.
+**Jupyter Notebook:** I used Jupyter Notebook in VS code to run the .ipynb file.
 You can install it using pip if you don't already have it:

-       pip install notebook

-**Pandas:** Data manipulation and analysis library.
-Install using:

-       pip install pandas

-**NumPy:** Library for numerical computations.
-Install using:

-       pip install numpy

-**Scikit-Learn:** Machine learning library.
-Install using:

-       pip install scikit-learn

-**Plotly:** Interactive graphing library.
-Install using:

-       pip install plotly
+       pip install notebook pandas numpy scikit-learn plotly

-## Setup
-1. Clone the repository or download the files into your local machine.
-2. Navigate to the Project Directory.
-3. Launch Jupyter Notebook.
+Launch Jupyter Notebook